dessant/lock-threads/README.md

           include-any-issue-labels: 'incomplete, invalid'
           include-all-pr-labels: 'qa: done, published'
           process-only: 'issues, prs'
 ```

 This step will lock discussions that have not had any activity
-in the past 180 days.
+in the past 180 days, and have the `qa: verified` label applied.

 <!-- prettier-ignore -->
 ```yaml